csci104/site/homework/index.md

 # Homework

-Homework will be assigned once every **7-10 days**.
+Homework will be assigned once every **2 weeks**.
 It will be graded, and require substantial work.
 The average student should **expect to spend about 15-20 hours per homework**.
 Homework assignments will typically be split into two components: a written component and a coding component.
 Note: These components are submitted separately and have different late policies.

-Each student will be responsible for creating and using a GitHub repo for the development and submission of all assignments.
+Each student will be responsible for use Github Classroom to generate a `git` repository for their coding work and also for submission.
 You will be using the **git** source code management tool to maintain your homework code.

-Please read the submission instructions and policies below **carefully**!
-Failure to follow the process (of pushing the appropriate files to Github and submitting your git commit SHA on our website) will result in a 0 on the assignment.

-Assignments are assigned and submitted on Codio.
-To set up your Codio account, see the directions in lab 0.
-Each assignment has a written portion and a programming portion (except assignment #2, which is programming only).

 <h2 id="schedule">Schedule</h2>
 <table class="standard assignments">